jtkim00000/riscv-cpu/README.md

 Machine code programs can be found in /docs

-Below is an analysis of hazard resultion.
+Below is an analysis of hazard resolution.
 The waveform can be found at sim/hazard_test.vcd
 ![hazard_test](docs/images/riscv-hazard-verification.png)

 ## Future Plans